carbonplan/blog/posts/ton-year-verra.md

 ---
 version: 1.0.0
 title: Comments to Verra on ton-year accounting and NCX’s harvest deferral methodology
-authors: Freya Chay,Danny Cullenward,Grayson Badgley
+authors:
+  - Freya Chay
+  - Danny Cullenward
+  - Grayson Badgley
 date: 04-25-2022
 summary: We summarize two recent comment letters about Verra’s proposed use of ton-year accounting to issue carbon offset credits — including via a proposed methodology developed by NCX which would credit harvest deferrals as short as a single year.
 card: ton-year-verra